dendronhq/dendron-site/vault/dendron.topic.vaults.md

 ```
 ^NiCCqLjTG2nbM6Qi

 When someone pulls down a workspace with a `dendron.yml` that contains a remote vault, Dendron will automatically initialize the vault at the given `fsPath`.
-If the vault is a [[Workspace Vault|dendron.ref.vaults#workspace-vault]], Dendron will pull down the workspace to `{workspaceName}/fsPath`.
+If the vault is a [[Workspace Vault|#workspace-vault]], Dendron will pull down the workspace to `{workspaceName}/fsPath`.

+If you put a vault in a git repository with a remote without using the [[Vault Convert|dendron.ref.commands#vault-convert]] command,
+then Dendron will automatically update the configuration for you during the next startup to set the remote configuration.

 ## Vault Types